Polymer/old-docs-site/docs/polymer/debugging.md

 Click the bookmark to check the current page for unregistered elements.
 The bookmarklet displays an alert showing the page status.
 In the case of missing imports, more detailed information is logged to the console.

-In the case of a missing HTML import, the bookmarklet lists the element with a missing import.
+-   In the case of a missing HTML import, the bookmarklet lists the element with a missing import.

-In the case of a missing `Polymer` call, the bookmarklet lists _all_ of the Polymer elements, since none of them are registered.
+-   In the case of a missing `Polymer` call, the bookmarklet lists _all_ of the Polymer elements, since none of them are registered.
     (The next section describes how to use the new `Polymer.waitingFor` method to pinpoint exactly which element is causing the problems.)

-The bookmarklet returns false positives for tags that include a dash but _aren't_ custom elements, such as Angular directives.
+**Note:** The bookmarklet returns false positives for tags that include a dash but _aren't_ custom elements, such as Angular directives.
+{: .alert .alert-info }

 ### Polymer waitingFor and forceReady methods